Home About Projects Gridia

 Zelda Classic uses different output channels for music and SFX, which is pretty common in games.
 Especially because you may wish to sample the two at different rates, which means they can't use the same output channel.
 Music is typically sampled at a higher rate for quality purposes, which takes more processing time but that's OK because it is ok to buffer–latency isn't such a big deal, unless you're syncing music to video or something.
 SFX is typically sampled at a lower rate, because there is more urgency to play a sound effect in reaction to gameplay.

 With MIDI support included, music was now playing on the title screen, but no SFX was playing.
 I compiled the Allegro sound example ex_saw, which I knew already worked with Emscripten because the hosted example Wasm worked.
-However, building locally nothing would play, so I had another bug in Allegro to fix.
+However, building locally no sound would play, so I had another bug in Allegro to fix.

 I added some printf'ing to SDL_SetError and noticed that when Allegro called SDL_Init(SDL_INIT_EVERYTHING), it would error with "SDL not built with haptic support" ... and then SDL would proceed to tear everything down!
 SDL failed to setup the haptic subsystem because it does not provide an Emscripten implementation for it.
 And since Allegro initialized SDL by requesting everything, SDL could not comply.
 That doesn't explain why it was working before but isn't today–to explain that, I git blame'd the SDL_Init function and saw that a change was made recently to shutdown everything if any subsystem errors.
 Mystery solved, and I sent a PR to Allegro to fix it.